|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Colin Jermy 1979

 Hansa Bay is located on the north coast of New Guinea.
 On the western side of the bay is Awar Point (Condor Point).
 The eastern side of the bay is near Nubia.
 Inside Hansa Bay is Laing Island and located to the southeast is Manam Island.
 To the southwest is Bogia and further south is Madang.
+To the east is Stephan Strait.
 To the northwest is the mouth of the Sepik River and Wewak.

 For almost a year during April 12, 1943 until March 1944, Hansa Bay was targeted by Allied aircraft that bombed and strafed the Hansa Bay area to neutralize barge traffic and defense in the area.
 At least 35 Japanese ships and several aircraft were lost in the Hansa Bay area.